 Scheduled searches for gas leaks continued throughout 2018, applied also to above-ground system components, in particular:

 - the systematic check for the absence of leaks on network elements (valves, vents, crossings, etc.) is carried out during scheduled periodic operating/maintenance activities;

-- Concurrent with routine operations on meters, (e.g. activations, closures, checks on metering assemblies), an instrumental check on the absence of leaks on the above-ground connection and the meter affected is carried out.
+- concurrent with routine operations on meters, (e.g. activations, closures, checks on metering assemblies), a check using instruments is carried out to verify the absence of leaks on the above-ground connection and meter.